🚫 Ad Blocker Detected

 • --drop-target-first — recreate the target schema cleanly.
 Necessary on most fresh runs.

-• --keep-subscription — leave the subscription in place after cutover instead of dropping it.
-Handy if you want to keep replicating both ways for a rollback window.
+• --keep-slot / --keep-subscription — leave the slot or subscription in place after cutover instead of dropping them.
+Handy for keeping a rollback window.

 • --allow-restore-errors — treat pg_restore errors as warnings.
 Useful when the target is a managed service that reserves extension names (Azure-reserved extensions, missing pg_cron, etc.).